-Cargill said it is not disclosing the financial terms of the deal.
+Cargill is not disclosing the financial terms of the deal.

 Format has 5,000 users across 93 countries.
 It designs authors and markets recipe optimization, ingredient allocation and food and feed formulation solutions for the animal feed, aqua feed, premix, pet food, and human food.

 In May this year, Cargill told FeedNavigator how it has been helping integrated pork producers meet productivity gains and how it has fined tuned a feed mill’s phytase use though leveraging its formulation system based on mathematical modelling and ‘big data’.